Dominant scattering mechanisms in the low/high electric field transport in cryogenic 2D confinement in Silicon (110) with high-$\kappa$ oxides: Abstract

 \section{Abstract}

-The performance of silicon nano-devices at cryogenic temperatures is critical for quantum computing technologies.
-Through multi-valley Monte Carlo simulations of Si (110) systems, we reveal a fundamental shift in electron transport physics at low temperatures.
-Phonon scattering becomes negligible, and mobility is instead dictated by a competition between remote Coulomb scattering (RCS) at low carrier densities and surface roughness scattering (SRS) at high densities.
-This competition creates a distinct peak in electron mobility.
-Furthermore, we demonstrate a critical design trade-off for high-$\kappa$ dielectrics like $\mathrm{HfO_2}$: while enhancing gate control, they introduce strong remote phonon scattering, which can suppress mobility.
-These findings provide essential guidelines for the material selection and design of next-generation cryogenic nano-devices.
+The performance of silicon nano-devices at cryogenic temperatures is critical for quantum qubit control circuits and space applications.
+Using multi-valley Monte Carlo simulations, we investigate electron transport in Si~(110) systems.
+At low electric fields, phonon absorption becomes negligible, and mobility is governed by competition between remote Coulomb scattering~(RCS) at low inversion charge density and surface roughness scattering~(SRS) at high density, leading to a mobility peak.
+High-$\kappa$ dielectrics such as $\mathrm{HfO_2}$ introduce remote phonon scattering~(RPS), which suppresses mobility.
+Under high electric fields, phonon emission dominates at 4K, limiting velocity enhancement and resulting in limited current improvement.